The Fort at River's Bend: Publication history

-Plot summary
+Plot

 Book One : Ravenglass

 The Party of Merlyn and Arthur arrive at Ravenglass and are welcomed by King Derek.
-Upon their arrival they find out that the commander of the Sons of Condran's navy, Liam, is also in the port.
+Upon their arrival they find out that the commander of the sons of Condran's navy, Liam, is also in the port.
 The crews are both unarmed, because Derek maintains the port of Ravenglass as a neutral, weapons-free zone, but Liam has hostile intentions for his visit.
 After Merlyn arrives, Liam attempts to capture Ravenglass in order to turn it into his own kingdom.
 Shelagh, however, is able to kill Liam before his crew captures the king.
 They slaughter the crews of the ships in port but find out that the rest of his fleet is supposed to land to help take the city.
 Merlyn and his party arrange the defenses of Ravenglass and, along with the help of the local people, are able to repel and intimidate the fleet into flight.

 Merlyn had approached Ravenglass in order to find a place to safely raise Arthur away from enemies at home.
 Derek had refused Merlyn sanctuary.
 However, since they helped in the defence of his kingdom, he agrees for Merlyn to move his people to a Roman fort Mediobogdum, a Roman fort on the edge of Ravenglass's lands.
 The party moves to the fort and Dedalus is able to rebuild the baths, while the rest of the party works on rebuilding several of the barracks.

 The Party remains at Mediobogdum for several years after.
 While there Merlyn commissions duplicates of the sword cast by Publius Varrus from the Lady of the Lake statue.
 They are used, along with a method developed using wooden Roman practice swords, to train Arthur and his friends how to fight.
 Before the end of this book, a raiding party from the Sons of Chondran try to attack the city but are cast upon the shore by a violent storm.
 Merlyn uses this event to teach Arthur of the value of human lives.
 By the end of the chapter, Merlyn has become romantically involved with a woman from Ravenglass who, along with forty others from the town, have been brought to settle in the fort to help maintain its productivity.